-- Here’s another good one that I love all the time, and it happens to be very low-carb (maybe no carb?): Caprese Salad
+- Here's another good one that I love all the time, and it happens to be very low-carb and tasty: Caprese Salad

 - Here are more soup ideas, not all are low-carb, but most are or can be adapted.
 I don't know if it's listed, but a good beef vegetable soup is very satisfying.
 I usually use round steak (with a bone) for this and add lots of veggies and herbs to give it a great flavor.

-- She also makes fajitas with these low-carb wraps.
+- Make fajitas with those low-carb wraps.
 Use chicken or steak, veggies, cheese, salsa, sour cream.
 Yum.
-Update: Even better, here’s my recipe for Fajitas, which is so good you don’t need a tortilla!!!
+Update: Even better, here's my recipe for Fajitas, which is so good you don't need a tortilla, I eat it as a “rice bowl”!!!
 Fajitas with grass-fed flank steak

 - 5 minute meal – egg drop soup!